mukhtar-github/react-advanced/README.md

 ### useEffect - Dependency list

-What is *Second Parameter?* It is the parameter after the callback function of the useEffect, and it's an array of dependencies.
+What is *Second Parameter?* It is the parameter after the callback function of the useEffect, and it's an array of dependencies, that's called a *List of Dependencies.*

 ### useEffect and Conditional Rendering Corresponding Projects